 It’s not Thanksgiving unless you have a big beautiful turkey sitting in the middle of your dinning room table.
-If you want to cook the perfect turkey, ,ake sure you are prepared.
-For instance, you don’t want to end up like Clark on Christmas Vacation with a burnt and dry turkey on the big day!
+If you want to cook the perfect turkey, make sure you are prepared.
+You don’t want to end up like Clark on Christmas Vacation with a burnt and dry turkey on the big day!
+I’m here to help with my Keto Thanksgiving Turkey.

 I vividly remember making my very first turkey, it was a disaster.
 I assumed that since I was a good cook it would be easy to prepare a juicy turkey.
 FALSE……it is hard to cook a juicy turkey.
 In order to get better, I watched mom and grandmother.
 That is why I have teamed up with my mom.
 She is dropping in to share the best tips and tricks to get the perfect juicy turkey every single time.